wangshenguiuc/OnClass/docs/source/installation.rst

-Create Conda environment from github repo (Recommended)
+Install from Conda environment file (Recommended)
 ~~~~~~~~~
-This is the recommended way to install OnClass as it can intall the most updated verision of OnClass
+This is the recommended way to install OnClass as it can install the most updated version of OnClass

 1) Only use CPU